raven-bootcamp/group3-recipe-search/README.md

 # Project description

-Chop 'n' Change is a recipe app for homecooks looking for meal inspirations using ingredients they already have at hand, with the option to find recipes that suit your dietary needs.
+Chop 'n' Change is a recipe app for home-cooks looking for meal inspirations using ingredients they already have on hand, with the option to find recipes that suit your dietary needs.
 The app is designed to provide users easy access to recipes they love through their favourites list, add ingredients from recipes to create a shopping list, and find your nearest supermarket location.

 The app can be used on desktops, tablets and mobiles, and was created using:

-* Bulma CSS Framework for layout and styling,
+* Bulma CSS Framework for layout and styling
 * JavaScript and REACT for functionality
 * Recipe search API [EDAMAM](https://www.edamam.com/)
 * [Google Maps API](https://developers.google.com/maps)